A Federated Learning Approach to Anomaly Detection in Smart Buildings: Experiments

 {\textbf{Convergence performance.}}\quad An important factor in our experiments is the convergence speed of the model.
 We test the effect of the parameter $K$ (i.e. number of sensors) on the convergence performance of the proposed approach.
 The results of convergence time for FSLSTM, FGRU and LSTM using a varying number of sensors on the Sensors Event Log dataset are shown in Figure~\ref{Fig:Convergence_Speed}.
 Note that unlike the centralized LSTM model, the convergence time of both federated models decreases when the number of sensors increases.
-Moreover, the more sensors we use in a federated setting, the faster the convergence speed is, further explaining the smoothness of the learning curves displayed in Figure~\ref{Fig:FLSTM}(bottom).
+Training a deep neural network involves using an optimization algorithm to find a set of weights to best map inputs to outputs, while convergence describes a progression towards a stable state where the network has learned to properly respond to a set of training patterns within some margin of error.
+The choice of the network's hyperparameters, such as the number of sensors, play an important role in convergence.
+In order to assess the performance of FSLSTM with respect to the number of sensors $K$, we use the mini-batch stochastic gradient descent optimization algorithm with a fixed batch size for the local update by increasing the value of $K$ from 20 to 200.
+For all sensors, even when the learning rate is tuned carefully, FSLSTM achieves, in all batch size settings, a better performance, as reported in Table~\ref{Tab:Comparative_results_all}.
+Figure~\ref{Fig:Convergence_Speed} shows that an increase in the number of participating sensors positively impacts the convergence time of FSLSTM, reducing the time from 6 hours for the centralized LSTM to only 2 hours for FSLSTM using 200 sensors.
+However, a larger number of participating sensors requires higher local computation at the sensors, resulting in an increase in energy consumption by these sensors.

+It is also important to point out that there a is slight increase of convergence time when the number of sensors is between 20 and 40, but then the convergence time decreases when the number of sensors exceeds 42.
+This is largely due to the delay in response of the rooftop units' thermostats that are connected to the network through the Wireless Area Controller gateways.
+The latency time of these sensors is twice longer than other sensors in the buildings, leading to a slight increase in convergence time.
+Once these sensors are equipped with all the global parameters that are necessary for the training phase, the convergence time drops proportionally to the number of participating sensors.